mmeidl/sagemaker-python-sdk/README.rst

 - `Protect Data in Batch Transform Jobs by Using an Amazon Virtual Private Cloud <https://docs.aws.amazon.com/sagemaker/latest/dg/batch-vpc.html>`__
 - `Working with VPCs and Subnets <https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html>`__

-You can also reference or reuse the example VPC created for integration tests in this package: ``tests/integ/vpc_test_utils.py``
+You can also reference or reuse the example VPC created for integration tests: <tests/integ/vpc_test_utils.py>

 To train a model using your own VPC, set the optional parameters ``subnets`` and ``security_group_ids`` on an ``Estimator``: